lukejamesmorrison/form-js/readme.md

 #### boolean
 The field under validation must be able to be cast as a `boolean`.
 Accepted input are `true`, `false`, `1`, `0`, `"1"`, and `"0"`.

+#### different:field
+The field under validation must have a different value than the field provided.

 #### equal:*value*
 The given field must match the field under validation.
 Alias for `same`.